Anophel/feature-extractor/README.md

 ### Python Usage

-The direct usage can be used in the cases that require some additional postprocessing, generate image list dynamically, or in a real time application.
+Direct usage can be used in cases that require some additional postprocessing, generating an image list dynamically, or in a real-time application.

 An example of the usage can be found in [extract_images.py](extract_images.html) or here: